iwinterknight/RLHF-Summary-Detoxifier/README.md

 </p>

 # Training
 The instruction tuned peft model is trained on the RLHF objective for alignment to produce summaries without offensive/bias tone and content.
+The RL objective uses Proximal Policy Optimization(PPO) to jointly train against weighted rewards scored from a sentiment scorer model and a bias detection model.
+In order to prevent reward hacking a Kullback–Leibler(KL) divergence penalty is added to the training objective.